 For over 2,600 years, Buddhist tradition has recognized that anxiety and suffering arise from the complex interplay between mind and body-a wisdom now being validated by contemporary neuroscience.
-The Buddha's teachings on mindfulness and embodied awareness parallel recent research findings showing that anxiety disorders affect approximately 33.7% of individuals during their lifetime (Kessler et al., 2012).
+Recent research findings show that anxiety disorders affect approximately 33.7% of individuals during their lifetime (Kessler et al., 2012).
 While the Buddha spoke of "seeing things as they truly are" through body awareness, modern studies confirm that impaired interoception-our ability to sense internal bodily states-is directly linked to anxiety severity (Harrison et al., 2021; Lackner & Fresco, 2016).